axtk/reqsrv/README.md

 # reqsrv

-*Utilities for typing web APIs*
+Utilities for typing web APIs

-## Features
+- Type-safe request handler based on a custom API schema

-- type-safe request handlers based on a custom API schema;
+- Isomorphic interface for handling API requests
-- common environment-agnostic interface for handling API requests;
+- No internal dependence on a specific request utility

-- no internal dependence on a specific request utility.
+Installation: `npm i -D reqsrv`

-## Usage
+## `RequestService`

 The `RequestService` class helps create a type-safe entrypoint to an API: